-The Sub-Fund's total leverage resulting from the use of derivative financial instruments and borrowing will not exceed: 150% of the net assets of the Sub-Fund.
+The Sub-Fund's total leverage calculated in accordance with the gross method will not exceed 150% of the net assets of the Sub-Fund.
+The Sub-Fund's total leverage calculated in accordance with the commitment method will not exceed 150% of the net assets of the Sub-Fund.